 To figure out whether your motherboard supports two graphics cards or not, you need to figure out

 - Whether it has two full x16 slots or not

 1. Motherboard Chipset for Dual Graphics Cards

-The motherboard chipset model plays a very important role in determining whether it supports dual graphics cards or not.
+The motherboard chipset model plays a significant role in determining whether it supports dual graphics cards.